Guide to Graduate Study

 - Second request: $250.00

 *If you are attending virtual conferences, you may still apply for funding to cover registration costs.
-Please submit costs to Jenny for consideration.
+Please submit costs for consideration.

 The Graduate School awards a small number of grants for research-related travel in the United States or overseas.
 Students may also apply to the Einaudi Center for additional funds for international travel.